owasp-modsecurity/ModSecurity/README.md

 * New features
 * New architecture

 Libmodsecurity is a complete rewrite of the ModSecurity platform.
 When it was first devised the ModSecurity project started as just an Apache module.
 Over time the project has been extended, due to popular demand, to support other platforms including (but not limited to) Nginx and IIS.
-In order to provide for the growing demand for additional platform support, it has became necessary to remove the Apache dependencies underlying this project, making it more platform independent.
+In order to provide for the growing demand for additional platform support, it is necessary to remove the Apache dependencies underlying this project, making ModSecurity more platform independent.

-As a result of this goal we have rearchitected Libmodsecurity such that it is no longer dependent on the Apache web server (both at compilation and during runtime).
+As a result of this goal we have redesigned Libmodsecurity such that it is no longer dependent on the Apache web server (both at compilation and during runtime).
 One side effect of this is that across all platforms users can expect increased performance.
-Additionally, we have taken this opportunity to lay the groundwork for some new features that users have been long seeking.
+Additionally, we have taken this opportunity to lay the groundwork for some new features that users have sought for a while.
 For example we are looking to natively support auditlogs in the JSON format, along with a host of other functionality in future versions.

 ### It is no longer just a module.